 Early Detection is Critical

-If preventative, 24/7 ransomware protection and monitoring isn’t maintained, your business could fall victim without even noticing.
-By not having proper detection tools in place and a plan to thwart malicious activity in the earliest stages, you run the risk of greater damage.
+If preventative, 24/7 ransomware protection and monitoring aren’t maintained, your business could fall victim without even noticing.
+You run the risk of greater damage by not having proper detection tools in place and a plan to thwart malicious activity in the earliest stages.

 Similar to auto or home insurance, you don’t want to wait until you need ransomware protection to establish it.